The annual Long Form Outcomes Framework (LFOF) survey will take place from 18 September to 8 December 2023.

 This helps the NDIA to gather more detailed information about the experiences of participants, families and carers.

-If you would like to read reports about the findings of the Outcomes surveys, please visit this page .
+If you would like to read reports about the findings of the Outcomes surveys, please visit the Outcomes and goals page .

 How the survey is done